divyanshu905/Data_Analysis_Portfolio/README.md

       4) Industry that saw the highest amount of investment.
       5) Sources of investment by the amount invested.
       6) Cities where the startups were based out off.

-  Slicing all of the  above questions according to the year as well.
+      7) Ability to slice all of the above questions according to the year.

 ![](/images/Screenshot%20(397).jpg)